Bonan ZHAO / 赵博囡

 CogSci, 2020

-Code / poster / PDF
+PDF / poster

 We find that people's causal generalization predictions are affected by the presentation order of generalization tasks.